deimonn/void-guides/3-extra-software/getting-animated-wallpapers.md

 ## Using mpvpaper

+### Installing & setup

-Simply install it from the void repositories:
+To install it, just get it from the void repositories:

 ```Shell
 sudo xbps-install mpvpaper